 This skep is rectangular, and when heather is blooming, it gets a super or honeybox, also made of straw, with wooden frames in which the bees can build fresh combs for combhoneyproduction.

-The third type is a skep that has frames, but is yet invented to work in the way
+The third type is a skep that has frames, but is not invented to work in the way

 The first two types of skeps are treated on the outside with a beautiful natural dark green paste that is produced by happy cows in the fields on lovely days in spring.
 This paste, after becoming dry, protects the skeps against rain and sun and makes them definitely more durable.

-There are also some special workingskeps, Dukeskeps and a Gravenhorst skep, thanks to Simon Swaerts.
+Besides these skeps, there are some special workingskeps, Dukeskeps and a Gravenhorst skep, thanks to Simon Swaerts.